-Keto Carrot Cake Pancakes – perfect for any spring breakfast or Easter brunch.
-Best of all, they’re low carb and have all the classic flavors you love about the popular cake.
-Grain free, sugar free and made with coconut, carrots, pecans and cream cheese.
+These Keto Carrot Cake Pancakes are easy to make and perfect for any spring breakfast or Easter brunch.
+They’re low carb and have all the classic flavors you love about the popular cake.
+Grain free, sugar free and made with almond flour, coconut, carrots, pecans.

 Fluffy pancakes are a big favorite around here.
 As much my kids are obsessed with baked oatmeal during the week, nothing beats a plate of yummy pancakes, piled high on a lazy Sunday morning.
 It’s the perfect excuse to eat fluffy cakes for breakfast.